Can returns from champagne investment sparkle?

 Expanding market

 More than a millennium after Hugh Capet’s coronation, the market continues to grow steadily.
-A study by New York-based Zion Market Research forecasts that worldwide sales will grow from around $6bn in 2021 to $8.2bn by 2030.
-The majority of people who drink Champagne are among the top 10% of the population in terms of affluence, and it remains a mark of status whose popularity increases as the world’s people become wealthier.
+A study by India-based Straits Research forecasts that worldwide sales will grow from an estimated $8.63bn in 2025 to $13.96bn by 2033.
+The majority of people who drink Champagne are among the wealthiest 10% of the population, and it remains a mark of status whose popularity is increasing as people around the world become richer.

 Champagne’s popularity is growing in Asia, where rising wealth and an emerging middle class have boosted demand.

-In general Champagne’s dominance within the sparkling wine segment has remained unchallenged and it still has the strongest brand names, although it faces increased competition from cheaper alternatives.
-Prosecco from Italy has been building market share, along with cava from Spain; there is even a nascent sparkling wine industry in the UK.
+In general Champagne’s dominance within the sparkling wine segment has remained unchallenged, and it still has the strongest brand names, although it faces increased competition from cheaper alternatives.
+Prosecco from Italy has been building market share, along with cava from Spain; there is even a nascent sparkling wine industry in countries such as the UK.

 Greater competition has prompted some Champagne manufacturers to look at new initiatives to boost demand.
 Moët Hennessy USA, for example, has launched Bottles and Bubbles, an interactive ‘skill’ on Amazon’s digital assistant Alexa offering information and tips about Champagne, including food pairings.